SARS-CoV-2 infection in children

 Supportive treatment (respiratory support, bronchodilatation therapy, fever, superinfection, psychosocial support)

-The clinical use and safety of inhaling different substances in COVID-19 is unclear.
+The clinical use and safety of inhaling different substances is unclear in COVID-19.
 In other common obstructive and infectious childhood lung diseases, e.g. in bronchiolitis, the American Academy of Pediatrics is now recommending against the use of bronchodilators (Dunn 2020).
 Regarding the inhalation of steroids as part of maintenance therapy for asthma bronchiale there is no evidence to discontinue this treatment in children with COVID-19.

 There is a large controversy over the extent of antipyretics usage in children.
 Still, in a child with COVID-19 who is clinically affected by high-degree fever, paracetamol or ibuprofen may be useful.
 There is no restriction despite initial WHO warnings of using ibuprofen, there is no evidence that the use of paracetamol or ibuprofen is harmful in COVID-19 in children (Day 2020).